 457 N. Dorgenois Street

-The hit new dedicated bagel shop has brought a new world of bagels, shmears, and toppings to the Lafitte Greenway since opening earlier this year, including now for Hanukkah.
-The shop is collaborating with Gonzo‘s Smokehouse out of Luling, Louisiana — one of the best barbecue spots in the state — on a special bagel sandwich: pastrami, latke hash, egg, and cheese.
-It’s available starting December 19 until sold out.
-Look out for special holiday bagel accouterments as well, including bowfin caviar and smoked trout roe caviar.
+The hit new dedicated bagel shop has brought a new world of bagels, shmears, and toppings to the Lafitte Greenway, including for Hanukkah.
+The shop is again collaborating with Gonzo‘s Smokehouse out of Luling, Louisiana — one of the best barbecue spots in the state — on a special bagel sandwich: pastrami, latke hash, egg, and cheese, starting December 7.
+It’s also baking up chocolate cardamom babka and rugelach boxes, available at the shop or for preorder.

 Kosher Cajun New York Deli & Grocery